 4. Spice things up with pronunciation

 By pronunciation, I mean it in the broadest sense: from the pronunciation of individual sounds (phonemes), to word and syllable stress and intonation and pausing.
-One thing that’s really surprised me over the years is how much students enjoy pronunciation activities.
-Maybe it’s because they’ve never experienced them in a communicative class, or perhaps some students who don’t do typically do well in other activities do well with pronunciation.
-As with other activities, the key to making it motivational is to make the activities as student-centered and interactive as possible.
+One thing that’s really surprised me over the years is how much learners enjoy pronunciation activities.
+Maybe it’s because they’ve never experienced them in a communicative class, or perhaps some learners who don’t do typically do well in other activities do well with pronunciation.
+As with other activities, the key to making it motivational is to make the activities as learners-centered and interactive as possible.
 Many general course books don’t include a lot of material on pronunciation, so you may have to supplement with your own material or other more specialized course books.
 One book I’ve found really popular with students is Pronunciation Games (Hancock, 1996).
 In fact, I even keep the materials for the Pronunciation Journey activity in my bag as one of my emergency back-up activities.
 If you want to take it a step further and address more sentence-level pronunciation issues, then I recommend the Well Said series (Grant, 2016).

-5. Students as teachers
+5. Learners as teachers